The Manual of the Psi

 Superpsionic Powers: complementing all other disciplines of psionic power, superpsi abilities are used to manipulate your own psionic powers or those of another.
 This discipline can be very powerful when combined with any other path of power, but is nonetheless exceedingly useful in its own right, as superpsionics by themselves can make a mockery of an unprepared psionic opponent.

-Technopsionic Powers: representing mind over machine, technopsionics is the art of controlling devices remotely, solely with the power of one's brain.
+Technopsionic Powers: representing mind over machine, technopsionics is the art of controlling devices remotely, solely with the power of one's will.
 This discipline deals with all things technological, whether mechanical, electronic, or somewhere in between.
 Technopsi powers can be used to control or disrupt devices, or to even create or incorporate them into oneself when desired.

 Theonic Powers: psionic abilities of this stripe deal with divinity itself.
 Theonics can be a path one takes to immortality, or simply a means by which one can communicate with or combat deific beings.
 Theonic powers involve interacting with the faith-based powers of immortal entities, or using the mimicked abilities of such against mere mortals, for good or ill.